Inno-MT-CoMonSENSE-Project/arduino_loRa/Arduino_OTAA/README.md

 DevEUI and AppKey.

 ## Installation
-Clone the repository and modify the Template sketch accoring to your needs.
+Clone the repository and modify the Template sketch according to your needs.

 For the Example sketch:
   - Connect the sensor's pins to Arduino as follows: